 Follow the posted speed limit or drive at a speed that is safe for the conditions; whichever speed is slower.

 Don’t follow other vehicles too closely.
 Keep a three second following distance between you and other vehicles.
-Pick a landmark.
-When the other car passes it start counting.
+Pick a landmark, and when the other car passes it, start counting.
 Stop counting when you pass the same landmark.
 If there are less than three seconds between you and the vehicle you are following, you are too close.
 Gradually slow down until there are three seconds between your car and theirs.

 When you are stopped in traffic, don’t stop too close to the car in front of you.
 Leave enough space so that you can see some of the pavement between your car and theirs.

 Make full and complete stops at all red lights and stop signs.
 Check left and right and inch forward if necessary before going when safe.

 Drive defensively.
 Scan ahead for hazards.
 Check left and right before going through intersections.
 Slow for hazards as needed.
 Check the mirrors often and whenever you brake.